docker/docs/content/compose/environment-variables/set-environment-variables.md

 ---
 title: Ways to set environment variables with Compose
-description: How to set, use and manage environment variables with Compose
+description: How to set, use ,and manage environment variables with Compose
 keywords: compose, orchestration, environment, env file
 aliases:
 - /compose/env/